30 Ways to Say “Cool” in Spanish [With Examples and Audio]

 In Argentina, zarpado is often used to mean “cool.”
 That being said, zarpado can also refer to someone who has stepped out of line, so use it with caution.

-As with any slang these words are often nuanced, so it’s important to understand their use in real life—make sure you practice them in context so you don’t inadvertently overdo them!
+As with any colloquial terms, these words are often nuanced, so it’s important to understand their use in real life—make sure you practice them in context so you don’t inadvertently overdo them!

-Watching, listening to or reading authentic Spanish media is great for this, helping you keep your cools as native speakers do.
-The authentic content on FluentU in particular is aimed at language learners, with the Spanish video clips containing interactive subtitles and other tools to help you identify and review slang words, as well as their usage in natural speech.
+Watching, listening to or reading authentic Spanish media is great for this, helping you keep your cool as native speakers do.
+The authentic content on FluentU in particular is aimed at language learners, with the authentic Spanish video clips featuring interactive subtitles and other tools to help you identify and review colloquial words, as well as their usage in natural speech.

 By consuming native media, you’ll be able to not only learn cool colloquial words but also identify when and how to use them.